TV+ (Chile): History

-On 5 October 1957, the first television broadcast in Chile was outcarried by a group of researchers from the Electronics Faculty of the Pontifical Catholic University of Valparaíso.
+On 5 October 1957, the first regular television broadcast in Chile was outcarried by a group of researchers from the Electronics Faculty of the Pontifical Catholic University of Valparaíso.
 The broadcast event was the inauguration of a new campus dedicated to laboratories and classrooms.
 The event was attended by the then-President of Chile, Carlos Ibáñez del Campo, government ministers and other authorities of the State during his administration.

 This event was considered to be the first true scheduled television broadcast as the television network also aired a newscast following the event.
 The TV station was officially launched on 22 August 1959 on VHF channel 8 of Valparaíso.
 Its first aired television show was El hombre ante el universo (The man in the face of the universe), a cultural programme.
 From 1957 to 1960, UCV TV used to broadcast from 4:00pm to 10:00pm local time.
 However, from 1968 to 1970, the station increased its airtime, ranging from 3:00pm to 12:00am midnight.
 In 1969, the network moved its frequency to VHF channel 4 of Valparaíso.

 In 1971, UCV TV built a relay transmitter in La Serena, which was the first city outside the Valparaíso Region that could receive UCV TV.
 Three years later, in 1974, the network built another relay transmitter in the capital, Santiago.
 In 1975, UCV purchased portable camcorders that made it easier for the network to record footage in the streets as most television stations at the time were still using cinema-centred camera equipment - it beat the competition in the process.
 In 1978, UCV TV started colour broadcasts along with Santiago's channel 13, the Television Corporation of the Catholic University of Chile (UCTV for short) and could adapt itself to these new changes in just three months.
 In that same year, it broadcast the first Teletón event as the "Red UCV Televisión", that could be identified by the channel numbers 4, 5 and 8, which represented the frequencies in which the network was broadcasting in Valparaíso, Santiago and La Serena, respectively.
 The affiliate in La Serena, known as "Canal 8 UCV Televisión", not only aired UCV TV programmes, but also imported programming from Santiago's channel 13.

 An affiliate started in Puerto Montt in 1990, initially on channel 7 before moving to channel 8 in 1998, by then it became a relay broadcaster.
 That same year, to give way to La Red, UCV switched frequencies to Channel 5.